•

 • Content: Original research from diverse perspectives- education, clinical, behavioral, and health sciences are of primary interest.
 Original and novel manuscripts will receive priority for publication.

-• Format: Abstract, Introduction, Problem/Significance Statement, Literature Review, Methods, Results, Discussion, Conclusion and Relevant Citations
+• Format: Abstract, Introduction, Methods, Results, Discussion/Conclusion and References

 • Abstract: No more than 250 words.
-Structured with paragraphs labeled: Purpose, Methods, Results, Conclusion
+Structured with paragraphs labeled: Purpose, Methods, Results, Discussion/Conclusion

 Review Articles